 The Moral Choice Arena Evidence for God

 One way to frame the argument for the existence of God – the approach I will take in this article – is to consider the evidence that we self-evidently live in what I call a moral choice arena.
 What is a moral choice arena?
-A moral choice arena is simply a community of persons, not necessarily humans, but persons in circumstances where they can engage in what we at least call moral decision-making, where they interact and mold themselves in what gets called morally significant ways.
+A moral choice arena is simply a community of persons, not necessarily humans, but persons in circumstances where they can engage in what we at least call moral decision-making, where they interact with other agents and grow their character in what gets called morally significant ways.

 In order to progress with our argument, we need an estimate of the probability of a moral choice arena existing on theism, and of the probability of a moral choice arena existing given atheism.
 The probability of a moral choice arena existing given the hypothesis of theism is difficult to estimate.
 However, I think most of us would say that the probability is not likely to be lower than 1%.
 Thus, for the purpose of argument, let us use this conservative figure of 1% as the probability of a moral choice arena existing given the hypothesis of theism.

 What, then, is the probability of a moral choice arena existing given atheism?
 We could just guess.
 But our estimate is going to be more informed if we break it up.
 For example, here is a selection of things that you need as preconditions for the sort of moral choice arena that I am describing:

 - The origins of a Universe governed by physical laws such as gravity.

 - The fine-tuning of initial constants and laws.